smileidentity/web-client/README.md

 ### Embed
 [Embed f.k.a Hosted Web Integration](packages/embed) is a package that contains two items:

-1. A configuration script that creates an iframe that serves some of the SmileID product recipes.
+1. A configuration script which creates an iframe that serves some of the SmileID product recipes.
 2. A collection of web pages and scripts: one for each product recipe